deepflowio/docs/translate/translated/02-ce-install/06-cloud-host.md

 permalink: /ce-install/cloud-host
 ---

-> This document was translated by GPT-4
+> This document was translated by ChatGPT

 # Introduction

-DeepFlow supports monitoring cloud servers, retrieving cloud resource data via the cloud vendor's API, and injecting this data automatically into all observable data sets (AutoTagging).
-Note that DeepFlow Server must run on K8s.
-If you do not have a Kubernates cluster, you can first deploy DeepFlow Server according to the [All-in-One Quick Deployment](./all-in-one/) section.
+DeepFlow supports monitoring cloud servers and automatically injects cloud resource information into all observability data (AutoTagging) by calling cloud provider APIs.
+Note that DeepFlow Server must run on K8s; if you do not have a K8s cluster, you can refer to the [All-in-One Quick Deployment](./all-in-one/) section to deploy DeepFlow Server first.

 # Deployment Topology